Prenatal Ultrasound (cont.)

 In this Article

-- Is prenatal ultrasound safe?
+- Why is prenatal ultrasound performed?

-- What Is a 3-D and 4-D ultrasound?
+- What are 3D and 4D ultrasound?

 - Find a local Obstetrician-Gynecologist in your town

-- Health of the baby
+- Assessing the expected size and weight of the baby

-- Amount of amniotic fluid
+- Determining the amount of amniotic fluid

-- Position of the baby
+- Determining the position of the baby

 Parenting and Pregnancy